codecapsules-io/codecapsules-docs/docs/tutorials/creating-and-hosting-a-flask-api.md

 web: gunicorn app:app
 ```

-This tells Code Capsules to use the Gunicorn WSGI server to serve the HTTP data sent and recieved by our Flask API.
+This tells Code Capsules to use the Gunicorn WSGI server to serve the HTTP data sent and received by our Flask API.

 ## Hosting the API on Code Capsules

 The API is now ready to host on Code Capsules.
 Follow these steps to get it online:

-1. Create a remote repository on Github.
+1. Create a remote repository on GitHub.
 2. Push the `Procfile`, `requirements.txt`, and `app.py` files to the repository.
-3. Link the repository to your Code Capsules account.
+3. Link the repository to your Code Capsules account following [this guide.](https://codecapsules.io/docs/deployment/how-to-deploy-flask-application-to-production/)
 4. Create a new Team and Space (as necessary).

 With the repository linked to Code Capsules, we just need to store the API on a Capsule: